pgitweke/Mission-to-Mars/README.md

 ### Summary
-The last part of the module was erformed by updating the website to make it mobile-responsive, and add additional Bootstrap 3 components to make it stand out.
+The last part of the module was performed by updating the website to make it mobile-responsive, and add additional Bootstrap 3 components to make it stand out.